 JDRF Charitable Partner

-The Cohasset Triathlon is proud to partner for the fifth consecutive year with the Juvenile Diabetes Research Foundation (JDRF) for this event.
+The Cohasset Triathlon is proud to partner with the Juvenile Diabetes Research Foundation (JDRF) for this event.
 Today we are the largest volunteer driven event for JDRF in the country.
-Over the last four years, through our racers inpidual fundraising efforts we have raised over $750,000 for JDRF.
+Through our racers individual and team fundraising efforts the Cohasset Triathlon has raised over $1,000,000 for JDRF.

 The JDRF was founded in 1970 by the parents of children with juvenile, or Type 1, diabetes, who were desperate to find a cure for the disease as quickly as possible.
 Type 1 diabetes is a disease that strikes children suddenly, makes them insulin dependent for life, and carries the constant threat of devastating complications.